-DISK

-specifies that the listing is to be stored as a file on your A disk.
+- DISK specifies that the - specifies that the listing is to be stored as a file on your A disk.

 The file is named "fn LISTING", where "fn" is the file name of the source program.
 This option is the default.